Low-overhead quantum error correction codes with a cyclic topology

-The parameters $\epsilon_L$ and $t_0$ are obtained by the least squares method fit.
-We repeat the simulation for different single-qubit error probabilities $p_b$ (remind that $p_d$ is a function of $p_b)$ and present the obtained dependence of the logical error rate in a logarithmic scale in Fig~\ref{fig:result}.
-We fit this data with a linear function and plot the slope $r$ for different distances in Fig~\ref{fig:lin_result}.
-We observe good agreement between parameter $r$ and code distances, that shows that the proposed codes correct the required number of errors.
+The parameters $\epsilon$ and $n_0$ are computed by the least squares method.

+Ultimately, we obtain the logical failure rate $\epsilon$ for different distances of the proposed code as a function of the error probability $p$ and depict the corresponding plot in Fig.~\ref{fig:result}.
+Since a QEC code with distance $d$ detects up to $(d-1)/2$ independent single-qubit errors, the relationship between these parameters is expected to be described by a power law:

+Using a least-square fit with the free parameter $p$, we obtain an estimate for the effective code distance with respect to the simulated error model.
+The slope of the curve matches the expected value of $d$, confirming that the code demonstrates the declared code distance within the simulated error model and decoder.
+Thus, for the chosen error model, the proposed cyclic code demonstrates the required property of the declared distance.